a6usar1f/try_codespace/README.md

 # try_codespace
-A repository to try Codespace in GitHub
+A repository to try Codespace in GitHub.
+This reposirory is created temporarily.